FeatureWrap

 problem

-[‘supervised’, ‘unsupervised’, ‘regression’]
+[‘classification’, ‘unsupervised’, ‘regression’]

 verbose

-Displays execution details in the terminal if set to True.
+Show execution details in the terminal.

 False